Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Fidelity Decay and Observables Evolution

-The fastest fidelity decay for single-peaked LDOS is therefore given by Eq.~(\ref{Ffrm}).
-It is slower than the bound, $F(t)\geq \cos^2(\sigma_{\text{ini}} t)$, derived in \cite{Bhattacharyya1983,Pfeifer1993,GiovannettiPRA2003,Giovannetti2003,Giovannetti2004}.
-The latter can be approached when the energy distribution of $|\text{ini} \rangle$ involves at least two peaks and they are well separated in energy.
+Equation~(\ref{Ffrm}) gives the fastest fidelity decay for a single-peaked LDOS.
+It is not realistic, since full random matrices are non-physical, but it serves to provide a lower bound.
+Notice, however, that $F_{\text{SC}}(t)$ is still slower than the ultimate lower bound, $F(t)\geq \cos^2(\sigma_{\text{ini}} t)$, derived from the time-energy uncertainty relation \cite{Mandelstam1945,Bhattacharyya1983,Pfeifer1993,Uffink1993,GiovannettiPRA2003,Giovannetti2003,Giovannetti2004}.
+This ultimate bound can be approached when the LDOS involves at least two peaks and they are well separated in energy, as we showed in \cite{Torres2014PRAb}.